iNikolaiDev/NSC-TabCompleter/README.md

 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/MERGED-RESULT.png)
 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/ARGUMENTS.png)

-Support for command arguments has been available since version 2.3.0, allowing for better customization.
+Support for command arguments has been available since **version 2.3.0**, allowing for better customization.

 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/ARGUMENT-PREVIEW.png)

-You can manage the command arguments like below.
+You can **manage** the command arguments like below.

 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/HOW-ADD-ARGUMENT.png)

-You should be careful that if you plan to manage arguments in a blacklist group, it will be applied if you have multiple whitelisted arguments in another group.
+**WARNING!
+You should be careful that if you plan to manage arguments in a blacklist group, it will be applied if you have multiple whitelisted arguments in another group.**

 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/GRADIENT.png)

-The plugin also supports gradients, which you can use for customization.
+The plugin also **supports gradients**, which you can use for customization.
 Here's an example:

 ![](https://raw.githubusercontent.com/iNikolaiDev/pictures/refs/heads/main/GRADIENT-PREVIEW.png)

-It also supports the multiple color feature, allowing you to do this using your favorite colors.
+It also supports the **multiple** color feature, allowing you to do this using your favorite colors.
 Here's how to do it:

 `<#a800a8, #f51063, #ff8e44>♦ NSC TabCompleter ›</#Gradient>`